back Back

 Share

-Drip Capital has partnered with YES BANK to improve access to trade finance for micro, small and medium enterprises (MSMEs) engaged in cross-border trade.
+Drip Capital has partnered with Yes Bank to improve access to trade finance for micro, small and medium enterprises (MSMEs) engaged in cross-border trade.

 The partnership was announced during GTR India 2026 and aims to address the ongoing credit gap faced by MSME exporters in India.
 By combining Drip Capital’s digital trade finance platform with YES BANK’s banking infrastructure and client network, the collaboration seeks to provide faster credit approvals, simplified documentation and improved working capital access for exporters.